Azure/clds/devdoc/lru_cache_requirements.md

 MOCKABLE_FUNCTION(, LRU_CACHE_PUT_RESULT, lru_cache_put, LRU_CACHE_HANDLE, lru_handle, void*, key, CLDS_HASH_TABLE_ITEM*, value, int64_t, size, int64_t, seq_no, LRU_CACHE_EVICT_CALLBACK_FUNC, evict_callback, void*, evict_context);
 ```

 The `lru_cache_put` function is utilized for inserting or updating an item in the Least Recently Used (LRU) cache.
-If the item already exists in the cache, it is updated with the new value if the cache has sufficient capacity; otherwise, the item is removed and reinserted to maintain the LRU order.
-Additionally, when the cache is at full capacity, this function triggers eviction by removing the least recently used item to make space for the new item.
+If the item already exists in the cache, the `current_size` is updated first, and then the value is reinserted into the cache to maintain the LRU order and triggers eviction if needed.
+In case the item is not found, it adds the item to the cache using `add_to_cache_internal` and performs eviction if necessary with `evict_internal`.
+The eviction process involves updating the cache's current size, removing the least recently used item, and invoking an eviction callback.
 All the latest items are inserted at the tail of the `doubly_linked_list`.
 During eviction, the node next to the head (i.e., the least recently used item) is selected and removed from the `clds_hash_table`.
+It's important to note that the `current_size` may temporarily increase during this process, but eviction ensures the `current_size` is normalized.

 For example: